For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You're free to spend the Postgraduate Loan however you see fit, but remember that it's meant to act as a Tuition Fee Loan and a Maintenance Loan.

-You might have some spare cash left over after paying your tuition fees, which could then be put towards rent or course materials that you may need.
+You might have some spare cash left over after paying your tuition fees, which could be put towards rent or course materials.
 On the other hand, your course could cost more than your total loan, in which case you'd have to fund the difference yourself.

 And if you're worried you'll spend it all too quickly, why not put any leftover cash into a student savings account and watch it grow until you need it?